-Albrings: My name is Christian Albrings and I am 38 years old.
-I would describe myself as an early riser who loves spending time with his family in the garden and at home.
+Albrings: My name is Christian Albrings and I am 41 years old.
+I would describe myself as an early riser who loves spending time with his family and in the garden at home.
 At the University of Stuttgart, I studied civil engineering and architecture before working for ten years with a technical project management company in various roles.
-During this time, I was able to gain experience in a whole range of different positions – in fact everything from placement student to managing director.
-However, it was not possible to satisfy my desire for entrepreneurial freedom in any of these positions, with the result that Steffen Müller and I started our own business in October 2015.
+During this time, I was able to gain experience in a whole range of different positions - in fact everything from working student to managing director.
+However, the desire for entrepreneurial freedom could not be satisfied with any of these functions, so that Steffen Müller and I started our own business in October 2015.

 Müller: My name is Steffen Müller.
-I am 33 years old and, as the result of my business administration studies with the focus on corporate finance, I would call myself a classic business economist.
-The topic of my diploma thesis was project development.
-After qualifying, I developed a commercial real estate consultancy service for a large-scale real estate consultant.
+I am 36 years old and, as the result of my studies in business administration with focus on corporate finance, I would call myself a classic business economists.
+After qualifying, I worked for a major real estate consultant where I developed a commercial real estate consultancy service.
 Christian and I got to know each other there.
-In my leisure time, I am an enthusiastic mountaineer.
-The feeling of freedom that this generates is really important to me.
-Presumably, this has to do with the fact that I come from an entrepreneurial family.
-Ever since I can remember, business was always an important topic at our dining table.
+During my leisure tima, I am an enthusiastic mountaineer.
+The feeling of freedom this generates is really important to me.
+Probably this has something to do with the fact that I come from an entrepreneurial family.
+Eber since I can remember, business was always an important topic at our dining table.

 We attach great importance to continuous development – not only to the company as a whole, but also to each individual.

-Müller: I think it was always obvious to both of us that employment – in whatever form – could never be a satisfactory solution in the long term.
-When working for our previous employer, it became clear how important a combination of commercial and technical expertise is for the real estate world – and now we incorporate that realization.
+Müller: I think it has always been obvious to both of us that employment - in whatever form - could never be a satisfactory solution in the long term.
+When working for our previous employer, it became clear how important the combination of commercial and technical know-how is for the real estate world - and now we incorporate that realization.